NBISweden/Knox-ePouta/reports/tryggve.md

 | 3 | Write 50 128MB files (6.4GB) with a block size of 64kB, then read random files among these 5000 times.
 A good way to test random access and mask buffer cache effects (provided the sum size of all the files is much larger than main memory). <br><br>**Command:**  `sob -w -R 5000 -n 50 -s 128m -b 64k` |
 | 4 | Read and write 1 file of 1 GB.
 Is it cached in mem? <br><br>**Command:**  `sob -rw -b 128k -s 1g` |

+The results are as follows:

+	TO BE PASTED IN.

 # Testing the 1GB-link

-Finally, we test the network between the VMs, and especially the link between the VMs in Epouta and the ones on Knox.
+Finally, we test the network link between the VMs, and especially the link between the VMs in Epouta and the ones on Knox.

 The first test consists in opening 10 connections between `epouta1` and `compute1` and holding them during 60 seconds.
+One machine acts as the server, and the other one connects to it, as a sender as well as a receiver.
 We used `iperf` with the following commands:

 	[compute1]$ iperf3 -4 -s # the server
 	[epouta1]$ iperf3 -4 -c compute1 -P 10 -t 60 # the 10 connections

-The results are surprising: We get near the link speed!
+The results are surprising: We get near the physical link speed!
 After summing the different connections, we reached `941 Mbits/sec` as sender and `937 Mbits/sec` as receiver.
-To compare, running the same test between compute2 and compute1, we get `942 Mbits/sec` as sender and `938 Mbits/sec` as receiver.
+To compare, running the same test between `compute2` and `compute1`, we get `942 Mbits/sec` as sender and `938 Mbits/sec` as receiver.

 The last test was to connect `epouta1` to `compute1`, `epouta2` to `compute2` and `epouta3` to `compute3`, using a similar `iperf` test